Configuration and deployment¶

 This does not allow you to include other YAML documents as part of the configuration, except as text/binary blobs.
 See the next section if this is what you want.

-New in version 4.5.0.
+Added in version 4.5.0.

-Configuration overlays¶
+Configuration overlays

 Component configuration can be specified on several levels: